Why is Makar Sankranti celebrated?

 - Kite Festival: In Gujarat, the kite festival is organized on the occasion of Makar Sankranti.

-Therefore, in India, Makar Sankranti festival has its own importance.
+Therefore, in India, the Makar Sankranti festival has its own importance.
 It is celebrated in various States by different names.
-What is its history, why Makar Sankranti is celebrated every year, etc. is also discussed in the above article.
+So now you may have come to know the history of Makar Sankranti and how is it celebrated.